-Both models offer multiple connectivity options for seamless integration with TVs and other devices.
+These speakers are ideal for creating a home theatre-like environment with immersive sound output.
 Key differences lie in output power, channel setup, and feature support, which influence performance.
+Modern connectivity options make these systems flexible for different setups and devices.
 Bowers & Wilkins 704 S3 and KEF R3 Meta are feature-rich speaker setups offering a combination of powerful sound, surround experience, and connectivity options.
-Both systems aim to provide room-filling sound suitable for various entertainment needs.
 Advanced sound technologies play a major role in delivering a more immersive audio experience.

 Top Differences